10xs.aiOpen Beta

 │ └── local/ — Your architecture decisions

-├── governance/ — Profile, kernel version, schemas
+├── governance/ — Version tracking, schemas

 │ ├── GOVERNANCE_PROFILE.yaml